aricooperdavis/grav-plugin-ip-blacklist/README.md

 | __Standard__ | __Basic Subscription__ | __Premium Subscription__ |
 | :- | :- | :- |
 | 10,000 | 100,000 | 500,000 |

+For the time being you may add abusive IPs to your local database manually, but we're working on a feature that allows IPs that aren't blacklisted to be checked retrospectively against the AbuseIPDB API `check` endpoint and added to our local blacklist if they're known to be abusive by AbuseIPDB - stay tuned!

 <!-- You may wish to enable the `Check individual IPs` option in the plugin configuration.
 This checks non-blacklisted IPs individually against the AbuseIPDB API after the request has happened.
 If the IP is found to be blacklisted on AbuseIPDB then it is added to your local blacklist so that future requests can be intercepted.